 The Village of Woodville has prepared the following report to provide information to you, the consumer, on the quality of our drink water.
 Included within this report is general health information, water quality test results, how to participate in decisions concerning your drinking water and contact information.
-During 2020 the Village of Woodville has had no violations and is licensed to maintain and operate our water system.
+During 2021 the Village of Woodville had no violations and has a current, unconditional license to operate our water system.